In May, Blake Duffield, assistant professor of history, held an interest meeting for students who were interested in a studying abroad program.

 - Being in good health, having the ability to walk long distances and carry own luggage

-- Having a positive attitude and the willingness to respectfully follow direction of tour leaders
+- Having a positive attitude and the willingness to respectfully follow the direction of tour leaders

 - Having the financial resources to fund the trip